 There are really only a few things you can do when you’re completely stuck in a job you hate.
 The biggest, of course, is to get the hell outta there.
 In the meantime, stay positive and look to the future.
 And hopefully, doing some of the things above will help.

 Do you know what it’s like to be in a job you hate?
 Was it in design or before your design career started?
+What do you think is the best thing you can do when you’re stuck in a job you hate?
 Let me know in the comments below!